stefanovic80/geompy/README.md

 `c1.radius = 4`

-in the some manner you can draw many other geometrical loci, each one of them being a class loaded with geompy.
+in the some manner you can draw many other geometrical loci, each one of them being a class previously from geompy.
 The

 `who`